 - For those off road adventures

 - Durable frame designed to absorb the shock of uneven terrain for a comfortable ride.

 What’s your budget?

 “Buy cheap and buy twice” is a common saying.
 Cheap bikes are more likely to break easily because they use cheaper parts.
 They are normally much heavier.
 However, it’s recommended that you spend as much as you can.
-You will get much more value for your money.

 Thirdly, how big should your bike be?

 Please Note: its just a guide.
-(When your sitting on a the saddle your tip toes should be able to touch the ground.
+(When your sitting on the saddle your tip toes should be able to touch the ground.
 When buying for children ensure you start off with a seat that’s not raised as you want as much room as possible as the child grows.)

 Fourthly, Frame and Fork Material

 First of all, when you starting thinking of purchasing your first bike, its vital that you consider what bike frame material best fits your needs as you have a few options.
 Aluminium and steel frames are more affordable than titanium and carbon frames.